-Applicants who meet the overall admission standards for any Master's level program are eligible to apply for the Certificate at any time prior to completion of 27 credit hours.
+Applicants who meet the overall admission standards for any Master's level program are eligible to apply for the Certificate in Theology and the Arts.
 Students who apply for the Certificate should have some expertise or experience in one of the artistic disciplines, as demonstrated to a committee of Religion and Arts faculty through the presentation of a portfolio, DVD, audition, or other means appropriate to the discipline.
 Upon acceptance, students will be assigned an advisor from the Religion and the Arts (RA) faculty.
-For more information on the Certificate in Theology & the Arts curriculum, click here.

-Complete the form available in the Office of the Registrar or online at www.wesleyseminary.edu/forms and submit it with your portfolio and supporting materials to the Deborah Sokolove, Director of the Center for the Arts and Religion.
-Admitted degree students may submit the application at any time prior to completion of 27 credit hours.
+Complete the form available in the Office of the Registrar or online at www.wesleyseminary.edu/forms and submit it with your portfolio and supporting materials to the Deborah

+Sokolove, Director of the Center for the Arts and Religion.
+Admitted M.Div. and M.T.S. degree students may submit the application at any time prior to completion of the first third of their degree program.
+Non-degree and M.A. students wishing to specialize must declare their intent at the time of admission.